 Limes are packed into bins in the field and transported to packinghouses for cleaning, grading, sizing, washing, waxing, and final packing in corrugated cartons for shipment.
 Cartons can be 10, 20, 40, or 55 pounds each.
 Limes can generally be kept for up to eight weeks between 50 and 55°F with 90 to 95% relative humidity.
 Rates of respiration increase with higher temperatures.

 Key limes are best picked when their surface is smooth, color is light green and fruit feels slightly soft.
 Picked limes ripen quickly in warm climates but are also prone to chilling injury under about 45°F. Storage at 48°F with 85 to 90% humidity is recommended.
 Packing limes in polyethylene bags with ethylene absorbent delays ripening and moisture loss during shipping.

 About 40% of Tahiti limes are processed for lime juice concentrate.
 Unusable limes are used for juice and peel oil extract.
 Tahiti limes do not require curing as they stay in marketable condition for as many as 6 to 8 weeks when refrigerated.
 Rough handling or handling of overripe limes is discouraged as they are susceptible to oil spotting (oleocellosis) and stylar-end breakdown.

-References: Agricultural Marketing Resource Center, Purdue University Center for New Crops & Plants Products, UC Davis Postharvest Technology website, University of Florida/IFAS Extension.
+References: Agricultural Marketing Resource Center, Purdue University Center for New Crops & Plants Products, UC Davis Postharvest Technology Center, University of Florida/IFAS Extension.